btrskevin/vulnscan/README.md

 ## Features:

-- OS detection
+- **OS Detection**: Identifies the operating system of the target.
-- Service version detection
+- **Service Version Detection**: Detects the versions of services running on open ports.
-- Vulnerability scan
+- **Vulnerability Scan**: Checks for known vulnerabilities on open ports.
-- SSL/TLS certificate checks
+- **SSL/TLS Certificate Checks**: Analyzes SSL/TLS certificates and supported cipher suites for secure connections.

 ## Instructions: